 The Ara Pacis Augustae is a delicately adorned marble altar that now sits within the Museum of the Ara Pacis, having relocated from the Campus Martius.
 Once an ancient flood plain of the Tiber, Campus Martiusresulted in the original Ara Pacis, becoming buried under 4m of silt deposits.

-The 9 BC altar rests in its new home on the banks of the Tiber river and is an iconic depiction of Roman life and Augustus family.
+The 9 BC altar rests in its new home on the banks of the Tiber river and is an iconic depiction of Roman life and the Augustus family.

 The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’, is also the ancient setting for the stadium of Domitian.
-Completed in 86 AD by Emperor Domitian, the amphitheater was home to any number of dramatic festivals and sporting events.
+Completed in 86 AD by Emperor Domitian, the arena was home to any number of dramatic festivals and sporting events.

 When the city market arrived in Piazza Navona from Campidoglio in the 15th century, the piazza became a heralded example of Baroque Roman architecture.
 With its illuminated sculptures that define the space, Piazza Navona is the perfect stop for a walk in Rome at night.

 A true masterpiece to admire on your Rome by night tour is the illuminated Pantheon.
 Once a temple, now a church, the building has maintained its religious significance throughout the centuries.
-Immaculately preserved and seemingly just a few centuries old, it is difficult to believe that the structure was finished in AD 128 by Emperor Hadrian.
+Immaculately preserved and seemingly just a few centuries old, it isn’t easy to believe that the structure was finished in AD 128 by Emperor Hadrian.
 In the square in front – a gathering place for locals – discover a decorative 16thcentury fountain sitting beneath the Egyptian obelisk.

 The Rome by night tour continues into the Piazza Venezia, whose imposing marble monument to Vittoria Emanuele II becomes ever more dramatic once the day has folded into the night.
 Dedicated to the ‘Unknown Soldier’ (MiliteIgnoto), the monument strives to preserve memories of the sacrificed soldiers lost throughout the ages, never to be identified.